Skip to main content

 3. Manage features

 You can update feature configurations when adding new privileges, modifying existing privilege settings, or changing feature descriptions.
-To review a feature’s current configuration, call the Get feature details endpoint.
+To review a feature’s current configuration, make a GET call to the /v1/commerce/billing/features/ endpoint.

 Feature attributeUpdatablePossible management optionsImpact on existing customers